CZDanol/QtDiscordIPC/README.md

 **Cudos to [this guy on Stack Overflow](https://stackoverflow.com/a/68958800/5290264).** His answer was the only information source I was able to find about the Discord IPC protocol.
 Without that I wouldn't be able to make this lib.

 Uses OAuth authentication.
-After authentized, stores the auth data in discordOauth.json so that the app doesn't have to authentize each time
+After authentized, stores the auth data in discordOauth.json so that the app doesn't have to authenticate each time.

+Asynchronous usage, using Qt event system (similar to QNetworkReply).

+> **See the [Discord Volume Mixer 2](https://github.com/CZDanol/StreamDeck-DiscordVolumeMixer2) github repo for example usage and setup instructions.**

 ## Requirements
 Requires Qt Core and Network.
 Tested on MSVC 2019 x64, Qt 6.2.1, C++17.

-## Usage
-The API is blocking, so everything's quite simple.
-Just beware that it might run QEventLoop locally for the blocking operations.

-1. Create an app on the Discord Developer Portal.
-2. Set the redirect URI to `http://localhost:1337/callback`
-3. Copy Client ID and Client Secret from the Oauth2 tab on the portal and give it to the application.